If you’re new to makeup, the world of highlighters and illuminators might be confusing.

 Illuminators are sheerer and more natural-looking than highlighters.
 They do not contain glitter chunks and can be applied all over the face.

-You can apply an illuminator under foundation for a natural dewy finish or mix it with your foundation for a natural-looking glow.
+You can apply an illuminator under the foundation for a natural dewy finish or mix it with your foundation for a natural-looking glow.

 When choosing your highlighter, opt for a shade one to two shades lighter than your skin tone.
 If you have fair skin, look for a highlighter with a pink or pearl undertone.